Human factors in diving equipment design: Hot water suits

-Hot water suits are often used for deep dives when breathing mixes containing helium are used.
-Helium conducts heat much more efficiently than air, which means that the diver will lose large amounts of body heat through the lungs when breathing it.
-This compounds the risk of hypothermia already present in the cold temperatures found at these depths.
-Under these conditions, a hot water suit is a matter of survival, not comfort.
+Heated water in the suit forms an active insulation barrier to heat loss, but the temperature must be regulated within fairly close limits.
+If the temperature falls below about 32 °C, hypothermia can result, and temperatures above 45 °C can cause burn injury to the diver.
+The diver may not notice a gradual change in temperature, and could enter the early stages of hypo- or hyperthermia without noticing.
+The suit must be loose fitting to allow unimpeded water flow, but this causes a large transient volume of water (13 to 22 litres) to be held in the suit, which can impede swimming due to the added inertia in the legs.

+Hot water suits are an active heating system; they are very effective while they are working correctly, but if they fail, they are very ineffective.
 Loss of heated water supply for hot water suits can be a life-threatening emergency with a high risk of debilitating hypothermia.
 Just as an emergency backup source of breathing gas is required, a backup water heater is also an essential precaution whenever dive conditions warrant a hot water suit.
 If the heater fails and a backup unit cannot be immediately brought online, a diver in the coldest conditions can die within minutes.
-Depending on decompression obligations, bringing the diver directly to the surface could prove equally deadly.
+Depending on decompression obligations, bringing the diver directly to the surface could be equally deadly.

-Heated water in the suit forms an active insulation barrier to heat loss, but the temperature must be regulated within fairly close limits.
-If the temperature falls below about 32 °C, hypothermia can result, and temperatures above 45 °C can cause burn injury to the diver.
-The diver may not notice a gradual change in inlet temperature, and in the early stages of hypo- or hyperthermia, may not notice the deteriorating condition.
-The suit must be loose fitting to allow unimpeded water flow, but this causes a large transient volume of water (13 to 22 litres) to be held in the suit, which can impede swimming due to the added Inertia in the legs.

-The diver will usually wear something under a hot water suit for protection against scalding, chafe and for personal hygiene, as hot water suits may be shared by divers on different shifts, and the interior of the suit may transmit fungal infections if not sufficiently cleaned between users.
-Wetsuits are effective against scalding of the covered parts of the body, and thermal underwear can protect against chafe, and keep the standby diver warm at the surface before the dive.
+The diver will usually wear something under a hot water suit for protection against scalding, chafe and for personal hygiene, as hot water suits may be shared by divers on different shifts, and the interior of the suit may transmit fungal infections if not sufficiently cleaned.
+Wetsuits can prevent scalding of the parts of the body they cover, and thermal underwear can protect against chafe and keep the standby diver warm at the surface before the dive.

-The hot water supply hose of the umbilical is connected to a supply manifold at the right hip of the suit, which has a set of valves to allow the diver to control flow to the front and back of the torso, and to the arms and legs, and to dump the supply to the environment if the water is too hot or too cold.
-The manifold distributes the water through the suit through perforated tubes.
+The hot water supply hose of the umbilical is connected to a supply manifold at the right hip of the suit, which has a set of valves to allow the diver to control flow to the front and back of the torso and the arms and legs, and to dump the supply to the environment if the water is too hot or too cold.
+The manifold distributes the water through the suit via perforated tubes.

-Some initial training in the safe and effective use of hot water suits is considered necessary, but the skills are quickly learned and easily transferable between makes.
+Some initial training in the safe and effective use of hot water suits is considered necessary, but the skills are quickly learned and easily transferable between makes and the arrangement is fairly standard.